 Make the most of income dips.
-Of course, a tax strategy may call for an accountant or financial advisor, but perhaps in the year after you retire, with no paycheck coming in, you drop to the 15% bracket or you have medical expenses or charitable deductions that reduce your taxable income briefly before you bump back up to a higher bracket.
+Of course, a tax strategy may call for an accountant or financial advisor, but perhaps in the year after you retire, with no paycheck coming in, you drop to the 12% bracket or you have medical expenses or charitable deductions that reduce your taxable income briefly before you bump back up to a higher bracket.
 Tapping into pretax accounts in low-tax years may enable you to pay less in taxes on future withdrawals.
 These are strategies we can discuss at your next review meeting.

 Social Security decisions and income.
 Social Security income is something all retirees need to consider when crafting their retirement income plans.
 This is an area that can be complex.
 However, we can help you create your strategy.
 The Social Security program allows you to begin receiving benefits the month after you reach age 62, or to wait until your full retirement age, or even later.
 The longer you wait, the fewer checks you'll receive.
 But the checks will be bigger if you wait (up to age 70), so a delay will produce a greater total benefit if you live long enough.
 The decision about when to start taking your benefits is partly a gamble on how long you're going to live and partly a matter of economic circumstances and personal preferences.
-If you have any questions about your situation please call us.
+If you have any questions about your situation, please call us.

 Remember to consider required minimum distributions (RMDs).
-Retirees must start making required minimum distributions (RMDs) by age 701⁄2.
+Retirees must start making required minimum distributions (RMDs) by age 72.
 With a large retirement account, that income could push you into a higher tax bracket.
-There is even some potential new legislation that would delay this requirement to age 72 (The SECURE Act).
 This is another area of consideration that you should address in your plan.